projectsveltos/sveltos/docs/deployment_order/tiers.md

         helmChartAction:  Install
     ```

-Now, imagine you want to upgrade Kyverno to version 3.1.4 only in clusters within the `region:west` area.
+Imagine we want to **upgrade Kyverno** to version **3.1.4** and only in the clusters within the `region:west` area.

 Creating a new ClusterProfile targeting `region:west` for Kyverno (v3.1.4) would result in a conflict because both profiles manage Kyverno.
-By default, the first one wins (validation-and-monitoring), and the upgrade wouldn't occur.
+By default, the first one wins (validation-and-monitoring), and the upgrade will not occur.

 !!! example ""
     ```yaml